accessibility-exchange/co-design/src/steps/10-organization-shares-progess-updates.md

 ---
-title: 10.
-Organization shares progress updates
+title: Organization shares progress updates
+step: 10
 subtitle: Organizations report on the actions they have taken to implement the feedback.
 ---
 ## Ideas